skip to Main Content

 Wet Macular Degeneration

-Wet Macular Degeneration can’t be cured.
-If diagnosed early, treatment may help slow the progression and reduce the amount of vision lost .
+Treatment may help slow the progression and reduce the amount of vision lost.
 Medications may help stop growth of these new blood vessels by blocking VEGF (Vascular Endothelial Growth Factor) which is a protein found in the eye.
 These medications are injected directly into your eye.
 The eye is numbed prior to the injections so there is typically minimal discomfort.
 You may undergo repeated injections every four weeks to maintain the beneficial effect of the medication.
 In some instances, you may partially recover vision as the blood vessels shrink and the fluid under the retina absorbs.

 Unfortunately, even after treatment, Wet Macular Degeneration can recur.
 Because of this, you should test your own vision regularly and follow the recommendations of your eye doctor.
 Proper and timely treatment can slow the rate of vision loss and may even improve vision.